lukehefson/travel/Cambodia/Sihanoukville/README.md

 # General info

 - Otres Beach is gerenally considered the nicest beach on mainland Sihanoukville
+  - ['What to do' & food options on Otres beaches](http://www.thisamericangirl.com/2014/06/04/heaven-must-look-like-otres/) (scroll to the bottom of the post)
 - Sokha Beach seems nice and is private (and therefore no hawkers), but you can purchase a cheap guest pass for the Sokha Beach Resort and use their pool too
 - Non-beach [things to do in Sihanoukville](http://www.movetocambodia.com/city-guides/sihanoukville/sihanoukville-activities/)
 - [Getting to Koh Rong from Sihanoukville](http://www.movetocambodia.com/islands/how-to-get-to-koh-rong-from-sihanoukville/)